rippedpiracy/site/docs/Scene/scene-glossary.md

 **BitTorrent**

-A special kind of p2p system.
+A special kind of Peer-to-Peer system.
 It uses a central location which coodinates the downloads but it doesn't host any downloads.
 The download itself consists of several pieces offered by various users.
 Such a coordinated group is called a torrent.

 **Blu-Ray**